thoven87/gotenberg-kit/README.md

 #### File Generation

-It is just a complementary function that takes the `GotenbergResponse` returned by any functions beside readPDFMetadata, and a chosen `filepath` with name to generate a PDF file or zip file.
+`client.writeToFile` is just a complementary function that takes the `GotenbergResponse` returned by any functions beside readPDFMetadata, and a chosen `filepath` with name to generate a PDF file or zip file.
 Note that note that this function will not create sub directories if not already exist.